Pharmacy Technician Undergraduate Certificate

 Prepare for CPhT (Certified Pharmacy Technician) certification with 100% online coursework through Franklin University.
 Your employer will provide the field experience, as well as a preceptor, who will oversee the completion of your clinical requirements.

 In addition, by completing the Pharmacy Technician Certificate, you are also eligible for 17 hours of transfer credit toward an A.S.
-Health Sciences degree at Franklin.
+Health Services degree at Franklin.

 Pharmacy Technician Undergraduate Certificate Courses & Curriculum